centrica-engineering/nucleus-docs/docs/how-to/contribute-to-documentation.md

 Take a look at our design system documentation https://docs.britishgas.design

-Once you've found something that you'd like to improve, change, adapt or remove; click the 'Edit on GitHub' link.
+If you find something that you'd like to improve, change, adapt or remove; click the 'Edit on GitHub' link.

 This will take you to the same page within our GitHub documentation repository https://github.com/ConnectedHomes/nucleus-docs.